raygun101/MarkupKit/README.md

     - (void)appendMarkupElementView:(UIView *)view;

 This method is called on the superview of each view declared in the document (except for the root, which has no superview) to add the view to its parent.
 The default implementation does nothing; subclasses must override this method to implement view-specific behavior.
-For example, `LMColumnView`, overrides `appendMarkupElementView:` to call `addArrangedSubview:` on itself.
+For example, `LMColumnView` overrides `appendMarkupElementView:` to call `addArrangedSubview:` on itself.

 Note that if a view's type is defined in a module, the fully qualified class name must be used in the view declaration; e.g.:

     <MyApp.MyCustomView/>

 ### Untyped Elements
-In addition to view instances, ulements may also represent untyped data.
+In addition to view instances, elements may also represent untyped data.
 For example, the text content of a `UISegmentedControl` is specified by its `insertSegmentWithTitle:atIndex:animated:` method.
 In MarkupKit, this is represented as follows:

     <UISegmentedControl>
         <segment title="Small"/>